n-flint/expresso_weather/README.md

 ## New Account Creation

 Send a POST request with an email, password and password confirmation.
-Successful response inludes a newly generated API key for the new user, and the user is saved in the database.
+Successful response inludes a status code of 201 and a newly generated API key for the new user.
+The user is also saved into the database.

   #### POST /api/v1/users
   ```